CMHA Get Set & Connect Program

 • Trans-identified operators all over the United States and Canada

-Please reach out to us if:
+Please reach out to them if:

--You are experiencing a crisis
+• You are experiencing a crisis

 • Simply need someone to talk to, even if it's just to determine whether you identify as trans.